jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 ----

-I created two :doc:`functions </functions/functions>`, one that uses a `for <https://docs.python.org/3/tutorial/controlflow.html?highlight=control%20flow#for-statements>`_ loop and another that uses a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ to do the same thing.
+I created two :ref:`functions<functions>`, one that uses a `for <https://docs.python.org/3/tutorial/controlflow.html?highlight=control%20flow#for-statements>`_ loop and another that uses a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ to do the same thing.
 The difference between

 .. code-block:: python